scauxun/Tiny-Web-Server/README.md

     cd ..
     ./tiny <port>

-    you may add csapp.h to /usr/include
+<p>you may add csapp.h to /usr/include

 ###see:
 ####serve_static: